 Shipment costs: For shipments within the USA, add $5 per disk for USPS Priority mail.
 For shipments outside the USA, add $5 per disk for USPS first-class air mail.

-Photographs, CT scans, X-rays and videos of specimens from the SRA and CA collections may not be used in an exhibit without the specific written permission of the IDHCS.
+Photographs, CT scans, X-rays and videos of specimens from the skull collections may not be used in an exhibit without the specific written permission of the IDHCS.
 Use of images for promotional materials (i.e., posters, postcards, booklets, photographs, etc.) related to an exhibit, or items bearing those images (i.e., gift shop mugs, key chains, etc.), also requires explicit written permission from the IDHCS.